Major Winter Storm Could Bring A Foot Of Snow Or More To New England This Weekend

 WHAT COULD GO WRONG?

-If it moves in quicker early Sunday, the snow totals will be lower.
-If it takes a few extra hours, then the snow totals get a bit bigger.
+If the changeover happens earlier Sunday, the snow totals will be lower.
+If it takes a few extra hours before the sleet moves in, then the snow totals get a bit bigger.

 We are also somewhat concerned about scattered power outages.
 They shouldn’t be all that widespread given the relative lack of strong winds inland, but with this amount of snow and ice and any amount of wind, outages are always a concern.
 There are going to be a lot of very angry folks if they spend all afternoon cleaning up and then lose their power right before the Patriots game comes on. . . ugh.
 Not to mention the severe cold air that is coming in right on the heels of this storm.